Understanding the Medicare Levy Surcharge (MLS)

 Medicare Levy Surcharge vs private health insurance

 The Medicare levy is a surcharge of 2% in addition to your income tax.
 Like the MLS, the Medicare levy is paid when you file your tax returns.
-If your taxable income is less than $23,365, you may be exempt from the Medicare levy.3
+If your taxable income means you are a low-income earner, you may be eligible for a reduction to Medicare levy, depending on your circumstances.3

-Keep in mind that if your income is over the MLS threshold and you don’t hold valid private health insurance, you’ll pay both the Medicare levy and the surcharge.
+Keep in mind that if your income is over the MLS threshold and you don’t hold valid private health insurance for hospital admissions, you’ll pay both the Medicare levy and the surcharge unless an exemption applies.

 Meet our health insurance expert, Steven Spicer